 Since 1966, the School Psychology Program at the University of North Carolina at Chapel Hill has prepared master's and doctoral-level professionals to deliver services to children, schools, and families.
 The Program began in 1966 when David Reilly was employed to begin a school psychology program in the School of Education.
 In 1967, John Brantley joined the faculty.
 Two years later Walter Pryzwansky and Barbara H. Wasik joined the faculty.
 In 1980, Rune Simeonsson joined the faculty.
 Each of these individuals has provided leadership to the program by serving as program chair and has contributed professionally at the state, national, and international levels.
 Steve Knotek joined the faculty in 2003.
 Sandra Evarrs joined the faculty in 2004 as a clinical faculty member.
 Marissa Marraccini joined the faculty in 2017.
-Adjunct faculty have supported the program by teaching required courses, supervising clinical experiences, and serving as dissertationadvisors.
+Adjunct faculty have supported the program by teaching required courses, supervising clinical experiences, and serving as dissertation advisors.

+Additional information on the Program's alumni and its current students can be found on its website: https://ed.unc.edu/academics/programs/school-psychology.
 In the fall of 2011 the program no longer accepted applications for the master's Program.
 In the fall of 2012 students were admitted to the doctoral program.
 In addition, information on the history and philosophy of the UNC School Psychology Program can be found in the following articles: